vitalets/playwright-bdd/README.md

      await expect(page).toHaveTitle(new RegExp(keyword));
    });
    ```
-   > There is alternative Cucumber-style syntax for step definitions, see (Writing steps)[#writing-steps] section.
+   > There is alternative Cucumber-style syntax for step definitions, see [Writing steps](#writing-steps) section.

 5. Run command to generate and execute tests: